Best Mattress for Hot Sleepers in 2026

 A "cooling" mattress topper on top of a hot mattress is mostly wasted money.
 You're adding another foam layer that traps heat between it and the mattress underneath.
 A good topper might give you an hour before it warms up.

 If you're still sleeping hot in a hybrid or latex mattress, look at your sheets before blaming the mattress.
 Polyester sheets are heat traps.
-Percale cotton or linen make a real difference, you can feel it in the first five minutes.
+Percale cotton or linen makes a real difference.
+You can feel it in the first five minutes.
 Same with mattress protectors.
 Most of them are polyester and they counteract whatever cooling properties the mattress itself has.
-A cotton or Tencel protector is worth the extra few dollars.

 Room temperature sets the ceiling on all of this.
-A 75 degree bedroom is a 75 degree bedroom regardless of what mattress you're in.
-The mattress helps most in the 65-70 degree range where it can actually pull heat away rather than just redistribute it.
+A 75°F bedroom is a 75°F bedroom regardless of what mattress you're in.
+The mattress helps most in the 65–68°F range where it can actually pull heat away rather than just redistribute it.

 Not sure which mattress is right for you?